Skip to content

 ' ----------- getData

-Function getData(ByRef limits, ByRef coeffR, ByRef coeffN)
+Function getData(byref limites, ByRef coeffR, ByRef coeffN)

 ' error(0): 0 if no error, an integer >0 otherwise

-' error(1): the error message if an error occurs
+' error(1): error message if error

 Const ForReading = 1, dataFileName="data.txt"

-' Create a file object
+' create a file object

-' Open the data.txt file for reading
+' open the data.txt file in read mode

 On Error Resume Next

-' Error?
+' mistake?

 On Error GoTo 0

-If errorCode <> 0 Then
+If codeErreur<>0 Then

 Exit Function